Satyam/book-react-redux/manuscript/chapter02.md

 ```

 Subscribing to the `request` and `listening` events is such a frequent thing to do that the developers of the `http` module have made it easier, we just pass the request handler function to the `createServer` method and the `listening` callback to the `listen` method.
 Also, we don't actually need to check for the `error` argument because most of the errors at that stage simply produce fatal errors and the application will terminate before we have any chance to do something about it.

+## Summary

+We have seen how easy it is to have a web server up and running using plain NodeJS without any extras, which is due to several features built into NodeJS, such as its *module* system, and, most important of all, the *event loop*.

+We have also seen some standard coding practices such as the use of *callbacks* and *chaining*.